Chaplains provide spiritual comfort and support to people in challenging and demanding situations.

 Royal Navy Chaplains

-As you won’t have a military rank, you will have the chance to become involved at the highest level on behalf of those you serve and make a real, practical difference to their lives.
+Chaplains preach the word, administer the sacraments, visit the sick, baptise, confirm, marry, bury, and counsel the bereaved, anxious and lost.
+On a shore base, chaplains have direct contact with families and dependants.
+As chaplains do not have a military rank, they have the chance to become involved at the highest level on behalf of those they serve and make a real, practical difference to their lives.

 Please contact the Royal Navy Chaplaincy Service for more information.

-For centuries the Royal Army Chaplains’ Department (RAChD) has ministered to soldiers and their families in times of war and peace.
-Chaplains are honoured to provide spiritual support, pastoral care, and moral guidance to all, irrespective of religion or belief.
+Royal Army Chaplains provide spiritual support, pastoral care, and moral guidance to soldiers and their families irrespective of religion or belief.

 Chaplains wear the uniforms of the British Army and accompany their soldiers wherever they go.
 They exercise leadership and management but do not command.
 They are non-combatants and do not bear arms.